-- 20. Insurance contracts (continued) - 20.5 Measurement of insurance contracts (continued) - 20.5.2 Special measurement approach ("variable fee approach") for groups of insurance contracts with direct participation features
+20.5.2 Special measurement approach ("variable fee approach") for groups of insurance contracts with direct participation features

 The Group assesses whether an insurance contract is an insurance contract with direct participation features at inception of the contract and does not reassess afterwards.
-The special measurement approach for insurance contracts with direct participation features is not applicable to reinsurance contracts held.
+The special measurement approach for insurance contracts with direct participation features is not applicable to reinsurance contracts issued and reinsurance contracts held.